american citizen greatness

 • NAICS 611319 — International Student Enrollment and Compliance Services

-• Transparent data reporting across federal and state agencies, and
+• Structured, standardized data reporting across federal and state agencies

 Conclusion

-Foreign labor and international student enrollment represent multi-billion-dollar industries.
-By classifying them under NAICS 561399 and 611319, the U.S. can bring transparency, accountability, and structure to sectors that have long operated with limited oversight — while prioritizing opportunities for American citizen workers and students.
+By formally classifying them under NAICS 561399, 611319, and 518219, the United States can bring much-needed transparency, data-driven oversight, and balanced accountability to sectors that have long operated with limited visibility — while strongly prioritizing opportunities for qualified American citizen workers and students.

 Download Documents

-ENHANCING NAICS WITH TWO CODES FOR TRANSPARANCYWHITE PAPER - NAICS REFORM PROPOSALSA STRUCTURAL PLANFOREIGN LABOR - WHY IT WORKS AS AN INDUSTRYINTERNATIONAL STUDENT ENROLLMENT - WHY IT WORKS AS AN INDUSTRYSUPPLEMENTAL PROPOSAL FOR NAICS 561399 & 61131911-13-25 / US CENSUS BUREAU CONFIRMATION EMAIL11-13 25 / OFFICE OF MANAGEMENT & BUDGET (OMB) CONFIRMATION EMAIL
+ENHANCING NAICS WITH THREE CODES FOR TRANSPARANCYWHITE PAPER - NAICS REFORM PROPOSALSTHE ONLY STRUCTURAL PLANFOREIGN LABOR - WHY IT WORKS AS AN INDUSTRYINTERNATIONAL STUDENT ENROLLMENT - WHY IT WORKS AS AN INDUSTRYSUPPLEMENTAL PROPOSAL FOR NAICS 561399 & 61131911-13-25 / US CENSUS BUREAU CONFIRMATION EMAIL11-13 25 / OFFICE OF MANAGEMENT & BUDGET (OMB) CONFIRMATION EMAIL

 Copyright © 2024 American Greatness - OnShoring America - All Rights Reserved.